KelvinHere/Yoga_Milestone_4/README.md

 The basket will display how many items it has inside.
 Each time the navbar is loaded it uses a variable in a context processor in the checkout app called `product_count`, which allows the navbar to always have the information needed, this context processor is documented in the
-[Solved Interesting Bugs](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/testing.md#solved-interesting-bugs) section of testing.md as an interesting case "Instructor deletes lesson that is already a users basket".
+[Interesting Bugs Solved](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/testing.md#4---interesting-bugs-solved) section of testing.md as an interesting case "Instructor deletes lesson that is already a users basket".

 - Logo Brand is always a link home.